 The Entertainment Studies Interest Group was established in 2000.
 ESIG represents a unique niche in AEJMC.
 It is the only interest group or division that specializes in entertainment studies, which includes sports, video games and entertainment media.
 ESIG provides unique programming and serves as a research outlet in the areas of research, teaching and PF&R. ESIG is a frequent co-sponsor a mid-winter convention geared toward graduate students.
 A full list of current officers is available.
 Click on name above to visit the Entertainment Studies IG website.

-The Gay, Lesbian, Bisexual, Transgender interest group (GLBT) was established in 2003 with the desire and ability to create dialogue and support scholarship about GLBT concerns that should be discussed in classrooms nationwide.
-Our mission is to help journalism and mass communications professors integrate GLBT issues and perspectives into JMC education and to support research into these issues and perspectives.
+The Lesbian, Gay, Bisexual, Transgender, Queer interest group (LGBTQ) was established in 2003 with the desire and ability to create dialogue and support scholarship about LGBTQ concerns that should be discussed in classrooms nationwide.
+Our mission is to help journalism and mass communications professors integrate LGBTQ issues and perspectives into JMC education and to support research into these issues and perspectives.
 A full list of current officers is available.
 For information on academic resources on sexual orientation issues in the news media, visit the website of the NLGJA website.

 The Internships & Careers Interest Group (ICIG), established 1994, exists to promote knowledge about careers and internships in journalism and mass communication to AEJMC’s membership and to educators and professionals everywhere.
 Our membership is open to any educator or professional with an interest in journalism careers and includes faculty members, administrators, career counselors and journalism practitioners.
 We sponsor convention programming that aims to explore important issues and recent trends regarding careers in the various journalism fields and industries.
 We encourage and support research that examines critical issues in the field experience, service-learning and career worlds.
 A full list of current officers is available.
 Click on name above to visit the Internships and Careers IG website.